-Fig. 4 illustrates the workflow for generating precipitation nowcasts using pysteps.
-The first step is reading the input data using the io module.
+Figure 4 illustrates the workflow for generating precipitation nowcasts using pysteps.
+The first step is reading the input data using the $i \circ$ module.
 Methods for reading radar composites from Australian Bureau of Meteorology (BoM), FMI, KNMI and MeteoSwiss have been implemented.
-In addition, the importers module supports reading the European-wide OPERA radar composites in the ODIM HDF5 format.
+In addition, the importers module supports reading the Europeanwide OPERA radar composites in the ODIM HDF5 format.
 Conversion from reflectivity (dBZ) to precipitation intensity (mm h-1) and other preprocessing can be done by using the utils module.
-Due to the modular design of pysteps, reading custom data formats and conversions (e.g. by using different Z-R relationships and polarimetric parameters) can also be implemented.
+Due to the modular design of pysteps, reading custom data formats and conversions (e.g., by using different Z - R relationships and polarimetric parameters) can also be implemented.

 Reading the input data is followed by determination of the motion field using the methods implemented in the motion module.
 The precipitation intensity and motion fields are supplied as inputs to a user-chosen nowcasting method implemented in the nowcasts module.
-For the Lagrangian persistence method implemented in nowcasts.extrapolation, the remaining step of generating the nowcast is extrapolation.
+For the Lagrangian persistence method implemented in Table 3.
+Overview of pysteps modules.